louisbros/pack-lambda/README.md

 ```

 ### Options
-Moves any files inside the `build/` directory up to the root.
+Move any files inside the `build/` directory up to the root.
 ```
 pack-lambda -m build/:
 ```

-Moves any files inside `build/` into a `dist/` directory.
+Move any files inside `build/` into a `dist/` directory.
 ```
 pack-lambda -m build/:dist/
 ```